Points of interest

 The ghostly spindles of once-burned trees carpet many parts of Kootenay.
 The fresh green trees and plants among them is awe-inspiring evidence of the destructive and regenerative power of fire - vital to forest renewal and health.
 Watch for fuchsia fireweed along “Lightning Alley” where it is uniquely prominent in Kootenay National Park.

-There are many more beautiful destinations slightly off the beaten bath in Kootenay.
+There are many more beautiful destinations slightly off the beaten path in Kootenay.
 The list of day hikes in the park provides more ways to get closer to the best that Kootenay has to offer.